Seminar in Computer Science (CS 4960)

 - To present an important body of work in both written and oral form.

-- Accept a presentation date assigned by the instructor at the beginning of
+- Accept the presentation date I assign at the beginning of the semester.

 - Choose a computer science topic to research and present to an audience.